IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 - Kibana - Web UI elastic search dashboard tool automatically connected to ES instance deployed with CP4BA.
 - Mail server - For various mail integrations e.g. from BAN, BAW and RPA.
 - Mongo Express - Web UI for Mongo DB databases for CP4BA and Process Mining to easier troubleshoot DB.
-- CloudBeaver - Web UI for Postgresql, MSSQL and MySQL databases making it easier to admin and troubleshoot the DBs.
+- CloudBeaver - Web UI for Postgresql, MSSQL and DB2 databases making it easier to admin and troubleshoot the DBs.

 ### CP4BA (Cloud Pak for Business Automation) section<!-- omit in toc -->